 Drain snaking is an age-old plumbing skill that uses a plumbing snake to locate, retrieve, and remove deep and stubborn clogs from plumbing and sewer lines.
 A plumber’s snake, which is also called a drain auger because it has an auger attached to the end, is a flexible metal cable that’s at least 50 feet long.
 The snake gets fed into the clogged pipe until it reaches the clog.
 It drills into or breaks up the clog so the plumber can remove it.

 Keeping Your Drains Safe and Clean

 Hydro Jetting Pipes

 The pressure that plumbers use for hydro jetting could destroy weak pipes and cause more damage to your plumbing system.
 Part of the reason why experts use the video equipment before hydro jetting is to assess the condition of the pipes to ensure they’ll withstand the pressure.

 You can safely snake your drains, and this is an effective method to try if plunging doesn’t work to remove stubborn clogs.
 The only thing to pay attention to, however, is that you use the right type of snake because there are a few different styles.
 Namely, you want to be sure that if it’s a clogged toilet, you use the type of snake that has a protective plastic covering that will prevent damage to the porcelain.

 If you have questions about drain snaking or want to schedule an appointment for hydro jetting services to clean out your pipes, call Compton Plumbing Services in Mesa, AZ today at 480-926-3931 for prompt and efficient service.
-We also offer plumbing solutions such as 24 hour plumbing repair, water heater repair, gas line installation or repair, slab leak repair, and commercial plumbing repair.
+We also offer plumbing solutions such as 24 hour plumbing repair, water heater repair, gas line installation or repair, slab leak repair, water softeners and filtration, and commercial plumbing repair.